Gloria Macapagal Arroyo

-Early life
+Early life and education

-Arroyo was born as Maria Gloria Macaraeg Macapagal on April 5, 1947, at St. Luke's Medical Center Extension Clinic in Ermita, Manila, Philippines, to lawyer Diosdado Macapagal and his wife, Evangelina de la Cruz Macaraeg.
-She is the sister of Diosdado "Boboy" Macapagal Jr. She has two older siblings from her father's first marriage with Purita de la Rosa, the sister of Rogelio de la Rosa, Arturo Macapagal and Cielo Macapagal Salgado.
-She was raised mostly in Lubao, Pampanga and during summer vacations, she lived with her maternal grandmother in Iligan City.
-Arroyo was the second chief girl scout of the Girl Scouts of the Philippines.
+Gloria Macapagal Arroyo was born as Maria Gloria Macaraeg Macapagal on April 5, 1947, in San Juan, Metro Manila, to lawyer Diosdado Macapagal and his wife, Evangelina de la Cruz Macaraeg.
+She is the sister of Diosdado "Boboy" Macapagal Jr. and has two older siblings from her father's first marriage with Purita de la Rosa, the sister of Rogelio de la Rosa, Arturo Macapagal, and Cielo Macapagal Salgado.
+She was raised mostly in Lubao, Pampanga, and during summer vacations, she lived with her maternal grandmother in Iligan City.
+Gloria remembered her grandmother's house as a "kingdom" according to the H. W. Wilson Company.
+After the Philippines' independence from the United States, Macapagal ran for president, promising to clean up the government.
+He won the election and, at 14 years old, Gloria moved with her family into Malacañang Palace in Manila.